mdamyanova/SoftUni-CSharpWeb-Meow/README.md

 -	View users profiles
 -	Edit their profile

+Volunteers can:
+- View kitties for adoption and add, edit, delete them
+- Move kitty from for adoption to is adopted

 Administrators can:
 -	View admin panel
   		- admin panel consists list of users, all kitties, when they can manage them